Salo Finkelstein

-Salo Finkelstein (born 1896 or 1897, date of death unknown) was a mental calculator, ranked eighth in the "100 Greatest Mental Calculators".
-He was born in Łódź (then within the Russian Empire, now Poland) to a Jewish family.
+Salo Finkelstein (born 1896 or 1897, date of death unknown) was a mental calculator.
+He was born in Łódź (then within the Russian Empire, now in Poland) to a Jewish family.

-While at school he was above average in mathematics, and discovered his calculating abilities as well as his faculty in memorizing numbers.
+While at school he was above average in mathematics and discovered his calculating abilities as well as his faculty in memorizing numbers.
 At the age of 23, he began demonstrating this in public but lost interest for some time.
-He found employment with the Polish government in State Statistical office.
+He found employment with the Polish government in the State Statistical office.

-In 1928 he performed before Professor Hans Henning in the Free City of Danzig.
+In 1928 he performed before Professor Hans Henning in Danzig.
 Henning previously tested other calculators, Dr. Ferrol and Gottfried Ruckle, and found Finkelstein to be superior.
 In 1931 Finkelstein went on an international tour demonstrating his abilities and submitting himself for tests.